top of page

 It takes time to replace natural moves with Ski Moves and they are a constant challenge to maintain

 Ski Moves are timeless and consistent, it is about good execution.
-Consistent feedback is needed.
-Different ways to say the same thing are helpful, but looking for a new technique makes learning harder.
+Consistent feedback is needed. looking for different ways to say the same thing is helpful, but looking for a new technique makes learning harder.

-Precise timing is the formula that describes how to make Ski Moves, it goes beyond a list of fundamentals
+Precise timing is the formula that describes how to make Ski Moves that goes beyond a list of fundamentals

 About